Mary Koncel, AWHC

 Devil's Garden Mare and foal at the BLM Litchfield Corrals.

-And let’s not forget the Forest Service’s unprecedent plan to sell without limitations older horses and younger “three strike” horses – those who are unsuccessfully offered for adoption three times – at its corral, opening up a wide and unobstructed road to slaughter.
+And, let’s not forget the Forest Service’s unprecedented plan to sell without limitations older horses and younger “three strike” horses – those who are unsuccessfully offered for adoption three times – at its corral, opening up a wide and unobstructed road to slaughter.
 AWHC and other groups are fighting it in the courtroom.
 We’re still waiting for a decision.
 (Horses at the BLM Litchfield corral are exempt from the Forest Service’s plan.)

 The truth is that the Devil’s Garden horses already have “happy” homes – on their federally-designed habitat in the Modoc National Forest with their family bands where they belong, where they can’t be sold for slaughter or abused/neglected if they’re sold to or adopted by the wrong individual or family, something that has already occurred.

 The Forest Service says it will start using PZP fertility control once it reaches AML.
 But here’s another reality – that’s not going to happen.
 Without comprehensive fertility control now, more and more foals will be born, and, as the National Academy of Sciences warns, the roundups only facilitate higher population growth rates of wild herds.
 Like the BLM has proven after 40 some years of its own incompetent management that relies primarily on rounding up and warehousing wild horses and burros, the Forest Service will never get to AML on the Devil’s Garden Wild Horse Territory.
 So, the roundups and removals will continue, and the horses will pay the ultimate price with their lives, their freedom, and their dignity.